DevExpress/devextreme-documentation/concepts/05 Widgets/TreeList/40 Filtering and Searching/4 Filter Panel with Filter Builder.md

 ---

 The **TreeList** provides the [filterBuilder](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/filterBuilder.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#filterBuilder') and [filterBuilderPopup](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/filterBuilderPopup.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#filterBuilderPopup') objects that configure the integrated filter builder and the popup in which it appears.
-These objects can contain the [FilterBuilder](/api-reference/10%20UI%20Widgets/dxFilterBuilder '/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/')'s and [Popup](/api-reference/10%20UI%20Widgets/dxPopup '/Documentation/ApiReference/UI_Widgets/dxPopup/')'s options.
+These objects can contain the [FilterBuilder](/api-reference/10%20UI%20Widgets/dxFilterBuilder '/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/')'s and [Popup](/api-reference/10%20UI%20Widgets/dxPopup '/Documentation/ApiReference/UI_Widgets/dxPopup/')'s properties.
 In the following code, the filter builder has an additional filter operation `Is Zero`; the filter builder's popup is customized and displayed on a button click:

 ---
 #####jQuery